Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 What This Means for Your Ecommerce/CPG Food Business

-If you’re selling food, beverages, or snacks online, the rules on food tax vary wildly across the country—and they change often.
-You need to consider:
+If you’re selling food, beverages, or snacks online, the rules on food tax vary wildly—and they change often.
+To stay compliant, you must:

 TaxHero Makes Grocery Sales Tax Easy